Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Factorization algebras

-\begin{prop} Let $\Fc \colon \Cc \to \Cat_\infty$ be a non-unital lax monoidal functor.
-The coCartesian Grothendieck construction $\Grothco \Fc$ is endowed with a natural non-unital symmetric monoidal structure, such that the projection $\Grothco \Fc \to \Cc$ is a symmetric monoidal functor.
+\begin{assertions} \item The coCartesian Grothendieck construction $\Grothco(\Fc)$ is endowed with a natural non-unital symmetric monoidal structure $\otimes$, such that the projection $\Grothco (\Fc) \to \Cc$ is a symmetric monoidal $\infty$-functor.

-The Cartesian Grothendieck construction $\Groth \Fc$ is also endowed with a natural non-unital symmetric monoidal structure compatible with the projection $\Groth \Fc \to \Cc^\op$. \end{prop}
+\item Dually, the Cartesian Grothendieck construction $\Groth (\Fc)$ is also endowed with a natural non-unital symmetric monoidal structure $\otimes$ such that the projection $\Groth(\Fc) \to \Cc^\op$ is a symmetric monoidal $\infty$-functor. \end{assertions} \end{prop}

+At the lowest level, that of objects, the symmetric monoidal structure in, say, (a) is given as follows.
+An object of $\Grothco(\Fc)$ is a pair $(c,d)$ where $c\in\Cc$ and $d\in\Fc(c)$ are objects.
+Then, in the notation of \eqref{eq:lax-mon-fun},

-\begin{proof} We first deal with the coCartesian case.
-The $\infty$-category $\Cat_\infty$ is endowed with its cartesian symmetric monoidal structure.
-In particular, the $\infty$-category of lax monoidal functors $\Cc \to \Cat_\infty$ embeds fully faithfully into the category $\on{Fun}(\Cc^\otimes, \Cat_\infty)$ (see \cite[Prop.
+\begin{proof} (a) We consider the Cartesian symmetric monoidal structure on $\Cat_\infty$.
+In particular, the $\infty$-category of lax monoidal functors $\Cc \to \Cat_\infty$ is equivalent to a full sub-$\infty$-category of $\Fun(\Cc^\otimes, \Cat_\infty)$ (the full subcategory of lax Cartesian structures, see \cite[Prop.
 2.4.1.7]{lurie-ha}).
-Let $\tilde \Fc$ denote the image of $\Fc$ under this inclusion.